Environmental Consulting Services

 NarrativeAt 8:00 a.m. on September 19, 2017, Employee #1 was digging in the soil.
 It is believed that he inhaled spores of Coccidioides immitis (Valley Fever) and was hospitalized.

-The accident investigation below was opened on Tuesday, July 18th 2017 by OSHA representitives in Bakersfield, CA which had occured previously at Patriot Environmental Services, Inc..
-A 43 year old Laborer had been injured when the two employees sustain burns in sulfuric acid exposure
+The accident investigation below was opened on Tuesday, July 18th 2017 by OSHA representitives in Bakersfield, CA at Patriot Environmental Services, Inc..
+A 43 year old man working as a Laborer was injured on the job when the two employees sustain burns in sulfuric acid exposure

 OSHA ID100933.015